Haaduken/coms327/DEVELOPERS.md

       - Holds the address to connect to
     - `char message[100]`
       - Holds data for the message to be sent to said connection
+    - `mouseClick click`
+      - Struct for keeping track the coords of the mouse click
 - `GraphicsClient.cpp`
   - Public:
     - `GraphicsClient(string _addr, int _port)`